krbyktl/HMEC-Macros/README.md

 # HMEC-Macros
-For FIJI analysis of HMECs
+For FIJI analysis of HMECs.
+Written in Ij1 Macro.

 Suitable for 20X general staining